yop-x/MRWP_Project/README.md

 Idea: Lets make this our todo-list and slowly transition it into a workload distribution record

+UPDATES:
+    - We decided to focus on Zurich (instead of all of Switzerland)
+    - How did gouvernment restrictions in response to the COVID-19 pandemic affect first year student's ability to find new friends?
+An ABM model combined with a social network, simulating the case of Zurich based on real data.

 MOST URGENT:

     1) Check present sources in more detail, to see what useful information they contain